NSSTC/sim-ecs/README.md

 I recommend doing insertions and deletions at defined points (for example loading screens) and batching these operations.

+Batching can be done by using `-Quick` methods (for example `world.registerSystemQuick()`), which will not calculate component and system dependencies).
+In the end, call `world.maintain()` in order to do the heavy lifting.

+Even while dispatching the world, you can use `-Quick` methods, however the inserted objects will only work after calling `world.maintain()`.
+This way, changes to a simulation can be prepared on a running world and then rather quickly added once ready.

 ## Creating the ECS and a world